Ebnzo/tikatpreview/README.md

 # tikatpreview
 Simple mod for previewing costumes directly from tikatshop
 ## Usage
-Mousover twice the costume to preview
+Mouseover twice the costume to preview